How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 I'M NOT GETTING THE SAME RESULTS!

+Everything we do is all about "adapting to your local environment".
+Try lowering the heat by 5 degrees.
 Comics are like people.
 We like to be comfortable.
-The ideal conditions for pressing comics in your pressing room and storage room for comics are 40% humidity and 72F degrees.
+The ideal conditions for pressing comics in your pressing room and storage room for comics are 40%-50% humidity and 70F-75F degrees.
 These conditions can vary throughout the year as the seasons change.
 Different heating and air conditioner systems in homes and apartments can change these conditions as well.

 Here are some examples of adapting to your local environment: